Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Monolithic Multigrid

-As with many multigrid relaxation schemes, Vanka relaxation is known to be sensitive to the choice of the damping parameter, $\omega_\ell$.
-Fourier analysis is often used to determine $\omega_\ell$ when Vanka is employed within a GMG scheme~\cite{he2019local,farrell2021local,SPMacLachlan_CWOosterlee_2011a,LFAoptAlg2020}; however, this method is not feasible for the irregular coarse meshes generated in an AMG algorithm as considered here.
+Vanka relaxation exhibits sensitivity to its damping parameter, $\omega_\ell$.
+Fourier analysis is often used to determine $\omega_\ell$ when Vanka is employed within a GMG scheme~\cite{he2019local,farrell2021local,SPMacLachlan_CWOosterlee_2011a,LFAoptAlg2020}; however, this method is not feasible for the irregular coarse meshes generated in an AMG algorithm.
 Several recent papers have used alternative methods to tune relaxation parameters.
-In~\cite{JAdler_etal_2020a}, for example, instead of a stationary weighted relaxation scheme, a Chebyshev iteration is used, with hand-tuned Chebyshev intervals chosen to optimize the resulting solver performance.
-While this approach is, in principle, also applicable here, it would require significant tuning for the various levels of the multigrid hierarchy.
-Instead, we opt for a more practical approach where relaxation on each level is accelerated using FGMRES\@.
+In~\cite{adler2021monolithic}, for example, instead of a stationary weighted relaxation scheme, a Chebyshev iteration is used, with hand-tuned Chebyshev intervals chosen to optimize the resulting solver performance.
+While this approach is, in principle, also applicable here, it could require significant tuning for the various levels of the multigrid hierarchy.
+Instead, we opt for a more practical approach where relaxation on each level is accelerated using FGMRES\footnote{We use FGMRES instead of classical GMRES to avoid the extra application of a (possibly expensive) preconditioner needed by classical GMRES to recover the approximate solution.}.
 FGMRES does not necessarily provide optimal relaxation weights as it constructs a residual-minimizing polynomial, which is not the same as optimally damping high-frequency error.
 While it does not provide general convergence bounds as can sometimes be achieved using Chebyshev iterations, it does eliminate the need for additional tuning parameters and generally provides satisfactory damping weights.
 One minor drawback is that FGMRES requires additional inner products, though this is a minimal computational cost over the Vanka relaxation patch solves.